Author: E.ON Next

 No unexpected price increases.
-Current market conditions suggest that energy prices could fall in the middle of 2024 but rise towards the end of the year.
 By fixing your tariff you are protected from fluctuations in unit prices, meaning your energy price cannot increase or decrease during the length of your contract.

 Budget with confidence.
 Know exactly what you are paying for each unit of energy you use, allowing you to budget for your bills with confidence.